Many drivers find bus lanes confusing, but these simple steps can help you avoid a fine.

-This is a length of street that creates a shortcut for buses.
+This is a stretch of road that creates a shortcut for buses.
 It reduces travelling time for passengers as it cuts out through traffic.

 Sometimes other vehicles can use a bus gate, which is usually shown on the sign.

-As with a bus lane, you shouldn’t use it unless you’re specifically told you can, otherwise you might receive a PCN.
+But, as with a bus lane, you shouldn’t use it unless you’re specifically told you can, otherwise you might receive a PCN.

 * Figures taken from omnibus research carried out by OnePoll on behalf of Confused.com.
-This was an nationally-representative poll of 2,000 UK drivers.
+This was a nationally-representative poll of 2,000 UK drivers.
 The research was conducted between 12 and 14 October 2020.